Pinguicula ionantha

-Pinguicula ionantha is a rare species of flowering plant in the butterwort family known by the common names Godfrey's butterwort and violet butterwort.
+Pinguicula ionantha is a rare species of flowering plant in the butterwort family known by the common names Godfrey's butterwort, violet butterwort, and panhandle butterwort.
 It is endemic to the US state of Florida, where it only occurs in the central Florida Panhandle.
 It is threatened by the loss of its habitat, and it is a federally listed threatened species of the United States.

+Description

 This plant is a perennial herb forming a rosette of bright green fleshy leaves with rolled edges.
 These leaves, each up to 8 centimeters long, are coated with sticky glandular hairs on their upper surfaces.
 Species in genus Pinguicula are carnivorous plants that use such hairs to trap insects, which they digest for nutrients.
 The flower is borne on an erect scape up to 15 centimeters tall which forms in February through April.
 The flower is pale violet with a darker violet throat which may have darker purple veining.
 The corolla is up to 2 centimeters wide with a greenish spur on the back end about half a centimeter long.
 At the center of the flower is a conical palate covered in yellow or red hairs.
 The lobes of the corolla have white hairs.